wso2/helm-apim/docs/am-pattern-5-all-in-one_GW_KM/README.md

 # Pattern 5: Helm Chart for Deployment of a Simple Scalable WSO2 API Manager

 This is the standard distributed deployment for API Manager.
-The default configuration consists of a single API control plane and two Universal Gateways.
+The default configuration consists of a single API control plane and two Universal Gateways and two Key Managers.

 ![WSO2 API Manager pattern 3 deployment](https://apim.docs.wso2.com/en/4.2.0/assets/img/setup-and-install/basic-scalable-deployment.png)